 Step 3: At the conclusion of the investigation, the Compliance Officer or the designee shall, within fifteen (15) school days of receiving the formal complaint, prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation, the response of School personnel and, if applicable, the date any incident was reported to the police.
 The report shall provide recommendations based on the evidence.
 A preponderance of the evidence standard will be followed.
 The investigating person's recommendations should consider the totality of the circumstances, including the ages and maturity levels of those involved.
-Disciplinary recommendations, if appropriate, should be reasonably calculated to prevent recurrence of illegal discrimination or harassment.
+Disciplinary recommendations or harassment.
 Disciplinary recommendations may range from: counseling to permanent expulsion, in the case of a student; counseling to discharge, in the case of an employee; and, recommendation for censure or a complaint to the Governor in the case of a board member.